 How to use it:

-Shikakai can be either sourced as a dried nut, dried powder or as an oil.
+Shikakai can be either sourced as a dried nut, dried powder or as an oil (note: oils do not contain vitamin C).
 The most common way to use shikakai to cleanse hair naturally (one of the most common "No Poo" methods) is to combine a couple of tablespoons of the powder with some warm water, mix to form a paste, and allow to steep for 5 minutes.
 Then, this powder is carefully rubbed onto wet hair and left on for 2-3 minutes, then rinsed out. (oh, and get ready to really clean your tub or shower floor because it can make a mess!).
 Be careful not to get it in your eyes either, as it HURTS.
 A LOT. (not recommended for kids!)

 Shikakai oil is highly beneficial for the scalp because of the many benefits we mentioned earlier.
 It is usually macerated using other carrier oils, like olive and sunflower, which offer added benefits.
 This beautifully crafted oil can be dabbed to the ends of the hair, as well as used as a scalp oil treatment and left overnight before washing out next-day.

-There are many herbs that contain natural saponins, like shikakai, which you can use to naturally cleanse your hair and scalp with – such as yucca, ginseng, alfalfa, and any mucilage-containing plant (the viscous or 'snotty' goop in some plants), like aloe vera, country mallow, and even oatmeal.
+There are many herbs that contain natural saponins, like shikakai, which you can use to naturally cleanse your hair and scalp with – such as yucca, ginseng, alfalfa, and any mucilage-containing plant (mucilage is the viscous snotty goop in some plants), like Aloe vera, country mallow, and even oatmeal.
 If you're looking for more natural cleansers, try mixing some of these up and give them a try!
 My advice is to start with shikakai, and you'll be pleased with the results from this one herb.

 - - - -